2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/data/linq/linq-dynamic.md

 ---
-uid: NetCode.Data.Linq
+uid: NetCode.Data.Linq.Dynamic
 ---
 # Querying Data and Data Sources with code and LINQ

-To get started, we recommend you read the [LINQ Guide](xref:NetCode.Data.LinqGuide) and play around with the [Razor Tutorial App](https://2sxc.org/en/apps/app/razor-tutorial)
+To get started, we recommend you read the [LINQ Guide](xref:NetCode.Data.Linq.Guide) and play around with the [Razor Tutorial App](https://2sxc.org/en/apps/app/razor-tutorial)

 These common (extension) methods can be used on lists from 2sxc data streams (they all inherit from types implementing [IEnumerable](https://msdn.microsoft.com/de-de/library/system.collections.ienumerable(v=vs.110).aspx)):